Skip to main content

 • 1 L of ethanol "at the plant (factory) gate”.

-• The global warming potential (GWP) impact at the farm gate level was 53.6 kg of carbon dioxide equivalent (kg COequiv) per ton of sugarcane produced; This arose mostly from N2O (34%), a potent greenhouse gas released in the process, and diesel fuel used in agricultural machinery (24%).
+• The global warming potential (GWP) impact at the "farm gate" was 53.6 kg of carbon dioxide equivalent (kg COequiv) per ton of sugarcane produced.
+This arises mainly from N2O (34%), a potent greenhouse gas released in the process, and diesel fuel used in agricultural machinery (24%).

 • The GWP for 1 L of ethanol produced at the plant gate was 0.60 kg COequiv, with the distillation phase contributing the most.

-Before proceeding further, let's explain the key term, global warming potential (GWP), which is widely used in LCA.
-It adds the contribution of other greenhouse gases like methane (CH4) and nitrous oxide (N2O), each of which has unique IR absorption spectra and atmospheric half-lives.
-The IPCC uses a 100-year time frame for the calculation of the GWP, and uses this formula:
+Before proceeding further, let's explain the key term, global warming potential (GWP), widely used in LCA.
+It adds the contribution of other greenhouse gases like methane (CH4) and nitrous oxide (N2O), each with unique IR absorption spectra and atmospheric half-lives.
+The IPCC uses a 100-year time frame for the calculation of the GWP and uses this formula:

 CO2 Equivalent kg = CO2 kg + (CH4 kg x 28) + (N2O kg x 265)